illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-02/Readme.md

   * If your UI/UX design is incomplete need to complete it before any work can progress
   * UI/UX design is a complete master blueprint of what your finished site will look like
 * IT Orchestration and Security
-  * Responsible for designing and deploying all virtualized infrastructure templates (Vagrant and Packer)
+  * Responsible for designing and deploying all virtualized infrastructure templates (Terraform and Packer)
   * Responsible for working with Developers to configure login authentication
   * Responsible for working with the team to coordinate the automated building of the entire application
   * Responsible for creating any shell scripts required for automated deployment